Trigger Warning: Depression, loss, loss of family

 We were playing Pokemon Go.
 I felt happy for a moment.
 It didn’t last long.

-Ray Long (they/them/theirs) is just your average, every day lesbian with a ton of ideas floating around in her head.
-She has done many interesting things in her life including, but not limited to, performed off-Broadway in #LifeLines: Queer Stories of Survival with The TMI Project and Trevor Project, spoken at Trevor Live in LA and NY, designed and ran lights for (Wo)men Rule Broadway, has her own YouTube channel and is the lesbian presence on Gayme On, a podcast about gaming and geek culture from a queer perspective.
-She is married and has 4 fur babies.
+Ray Long (they/them/theirs) is just your average, every day lesbian with a ton of ideas floating around in their head.
+They have done many interesting things in their life including, but not limited to, performed off-Broadway in #LifeLines: Queer Stories of Survival with The TMI Project and Trevor Project, spoken at Trevor Live in LA and NY, designed and ran lights for (Wo)men Rule Broadway, has their own YouTube channel and is the lesbian presence on Gayme On, a podcast about gaming and geek culture from a queer perspective.
+They are married and has 4 fur babies.